-Overview and Key Principles
+Overview and key principles

 These guidelines describe the approach of our Equities, Fixed Income, Multi Asset and Investment Solutions investment areas to corporate governance, environmental and social factors during the exercise of voting rights on behalf of our clients (which include funds, individuals, pension schemes and all other advisory clients).
-They also apply to the listed real estate securities held within the Global Real Estate investment area
+They also apply to the listed real estate securities held within the Global Real Estate investment area.

-We apply these guidelines globally, however they permit us the discretion to reflect local laws or standards where appropriate and enable us to take into account the diverse nature and investment autonomy of our capabilities.
+We apply these principles and guidelines globally, however they permit us the discretion to reflect local laws or standards where appropriate and enable us to take into account the diverse nature and investment autonomy of our capabilities.
+Constituent firms or legal entities may have jurisdictional or entity-specific practices in place where applicable.